xen-project/xen/SUPPORT.md

 During development this was sometimes called HVMLite or PVHv2.

 Requires hardware virtualisation support (Intel VMX / AMD SVM)

+### ARM guest

+    Status: Supported

+ARM only has one guest type at the moment

 ## Memory Management